jpiolho/QERocketOnly/README.md

 When you change to mpmod, it sets the root folder to be Saved Games, so next time the game goes into id1 it will use the files from Saved Games and override.

 ## How to set gamemodes
+1. Start the game
+2. Open console and type "impulse 200"
+3. Use the menu to activate or deactivate gameflags.

+**Alternatively:**
 1. Open console and set the variable 'saved1' to the value you want.
 2. Restart map

 ## Game modes
-You can activate multiple gamemodes by adding the values together. (eg: 1+2 = 3)
+You can activate multiple gamemodes by adding the values together or using the in-game menu.
+(See previous section)

 ### 1: No ammo packs
    There will be no ammo pickups in the map.
 All ammo will be derived from backpacks that players drop.